 - Offers a mobile app for your field workers.

-Whatever FSM software you choose, it should provide an intuitive mobile app that will work on any smartphone (Android, iOS) or mobile device (iPad, Google Nexus, etc.).
-Your employees out in the field can then access the system at any time, and receive notifications and updates automatically via SMS or push notifications.
-Field service technicians can send service updates, customer feedback, and other real-time information while out on the job back to the office.
+Whatever field service solution you choose, it should provide an intuitive mobile app that will work on any smartphone (Android, iOS) or mobile device (iPad, Google Nexus, etc.).
+Your employees out in the field can access the system at any time, grab updated schedules and relevant customer history when they need it, and receive notifications and updates automatically via SMS or push notifications.
+Field service technicians can send service updates, customer feedback, and other real-time information back to the office while out on the job.
+Make sure the mobile app is easy-to-use and includes the features your field service technicians need the most.
+Optimizes travel routes.

 - Provides on-the-job guidance.

-When technicians show up on site to customers, they have the opportunity to get the job done right the first time, or create more problems that have to be solved later.
+When technicians show up on site to meet customers, they have the opportunity to get the job done right the first time, or create more problems that have to be solved later.
 Your FSM should provide tools to help technicians do quality work.
-An app with task lists and customer details specific to that job gives your mobile employees the power to create a personalized experience while making work easier.
+An app with task lists, safety checks, and customer details specific to that job gives your mobile employees the power to create a personalized experience while making work easier.

-- Tracks job progress and mobile workers in real-time.
+- Tracks job progress and field workers in real-time.

 - Enables communication and problem-solving.